This episode is now available on Spotify, Apple Podcasts, Stitcher and Amazon Music.

 Our understanding of reality is science, and so too is our shaping of it.
 Facts, research, evidence are ideally the foundations of how consequential decisions are made, in policy, business and institutions, but also in households, relationships and one’s own life.
 Now, what role is science playing in creating a true narrative during crises such as COVID-19 and climate change?
 And vice versa: how are crises affecting science’s narrative and public trust?

-On 4 June at 20:00 CEST / 14:00 EDT, Center for International Forestry Research scientist Amy Duchelle will speak with Science family of journals editor-in-chief Holden Thorp about the role of science in narrative-building today.
-This forms part of the Storytelling Track of the GLF Bonn 2020 digital conference.
+In this GLF Live, Center for International Forestry Research scientist Amy Duchelle spoke with Science family of journals editor-in-chief Holden Thorp about the role of science in narrative-building today.
+This episode formed part of the Storytelling Track of the GLF Bonn 2020 digital conference.

 Science is a way of thinking much more than it is a body of knowledge.Carl Sagan